Modelling repetition in zDM: a single population of repeating fast radio bursts can explain CHIME data: Modelling CHIME Catalogue 1 data

 \subsubsection{Declination dependence}

-I calculate the declination dependence of CHIME's beamshape by calculating $T(B)$ for 1000 declinations between $-10^{\circ}$ and $+90^{\circ}$.
+I calculate the declination dependence of CHIME's beamshape by calculating $T(B)$ for 1000 declinations between $-11^{\circ}$ and $+90^{\circ}$.
 The effective exposure, $T_{\rm eff}$, is defined as the sum of times spent observing the source $T_i$, weighted by beam sensitivity $b$, assuming a Euclidean distribution of event rates:

 It is calculated for each declination as above, using discrete samples of source position (hence a sum, rather than an integral, in \eqref{eq:teff}), and is shown in \figref{fig:exposure_comparison}.
 The oscillatory behaviour is due to the 256 rows of tied beams, with sources passing over beam centre having significantly more exposure than those passing between beams.
+In the region $\delta \gtrsim 70^{\circ}$, the exposure is additionally increased by CHIME viewing sources transiting twice daily, both sides of the North Celestial Pole (NCP).
 Also plotted is the CHIME exposure, taken from \citet{CHIME_catalog1_2021}, defined as the time in which a source is within the full-width half-max (FWHM) of a tied beam at 600\,MHz.
 This is used to normalise the total effective observation time to 311 days by using CHIME's simulation of the 600\,MHz tied beam, measuring the time a source spends within the FWHM, and fitting to the published CHIME exposure.
 This total effective time is less than the 342 day duration of the catalog, which is expected when allowing for equipment down-time.
 Since CHIME's total exposure is a function only of the tied beamshape, it is therefore significantly greater than $T_{\rm eff}$ at low declinations where the primary beam is less sensitive.

 For calculation purposes, declination is divided into six regions, spanning the full $[-11^{\circ},90^{\circ}]$ range.
 The bounds of each region are chosen so that the change in exposure between regions is not too large (at most a factor of three), while preserving reasonable statistics in each region.
 The mean exposures in each region are also shown as histograms in \figref{fig:exposure_comparison}.